EddieKallander/UC3BPR20_20245_Report-Eddie-Kallander-/README.md

 This repository functions the submission of the artefact requirement.
-This includes the pyhton script developed by the author, additionally there are relevant customized calculated fields used for aggregation.
+This includes the python script developed by the author, additionally there are relevant customized calculated fields used for aggregation.

 Each respective folder includes a description of usage.